-7 myths about slow cookers, busted
+Is it OK to cook pasta in a slow cooker?
+Debunking 7 common cooking myths

-Slow cookers are incredibly divisive — you either love them or hate them.
-They're one of the most popular cooking gadgets around, having become trendy again over the past few years after years spent gathering dust in the back of closets all over the country.
+Slow cookers are one of the most popular cooking gadgets around.
+In the past decade, they've experience a major comeback after years spent gathering dust in the back of closets all over the country.

-And the new slow cookers on the market have lots more bells and whistles than those ancient models from their 1970s heyday.
-But as with most things in life, there are a lot of misconceptions about the slow cooker and what it can and can't do.
+The newest slow cookers on the market have a lot more bells and whistles than those ancient models from the1970s.

+But, as with most things in life, there are a lot of misconceptions about the slow cooker and what it can and can't do.
 Here are seven myths about slow cookers you should know before you make your next Crock-Pot meal.

-RELATED: 10 slow cooker tips and tricks every cook needs to know

 Myth 1: Slow cookers are only good for soups and stews

-It's true, the slow cooker can make amazing soup, chili and stew.
-You might also already know that the slow cooker makes delicious pulled pork -- anything that benefits from low and slow heat on the stovetop or in the oven will generally do well in the slow cooker.
-But you can actually use your slow cooker to prepare all kinds of things, including hot dips, meatballs, lasagna, desserts, and warm punches.
+It's true, slow cookers can make amazing soups, chilis and stews.
+You might also already know that the slow cooker makes delicious pulled pork, too — really anything that benefits from a low and slow heat will generally do well in the slow cooker.
+But you can actually use your slow cooker to prepare many dishes you might make on a stove top, including hot dips, meatballs, lasagna, desserts and even warm cocktail punches.
 Macaroni and cheese?
 Sure!
 Chocolate cake?
 Of course!
 Mulled wine?
-Obviously!
-The possibilities are almost endless… but not quite, which leads to the next point.
+Definitely.
+The possibilities are almost endless … but not quite, which leads us to the next point.

-How to make lasagna in a slow cooker, make double the dip, and more hacksPlay Video - 4:32

-How to make lasagna in a slow cooker, make double the dip, and more hacksPlay Video - 4:32

-Myth 2: Slow cookers are good for cooking everything
+Myth 2: Slow cookers are good for everything

 Sadly, this is a myth.
 There are some things that just aren't going to turn out well in the slow cooker, no matter how hard you try.
 I've tried to make one-pot dishes using regular long-grain rice, and I've found that only instant rice cooks consistently in the slow cooker.
 Bacon, or anything else that needs to be crispy, will not turn out well in the slow cooker.
-Some seafood, like shrimp, will work, but only if you add it during the last few minutes of cook time.
-Because fish and shellfish cook so quickly, you can't make a seafood stew in a slow cooker.
-Sorry.
+Some hardier seafood, like shrimp, will work, but only if you add it during the last few minutes of cook time.
+Since most types of fish and shellfish cook very quickly, it's not advisable for most seafood dishes.

-RELATED: 8 amazing things your slow cooker can do — and appliances it can replace

-Myth 3: Everything slow cooked turns out watered down
+Myth 3: Slow-cooked food turns out watered down

-It's true, if you're used to cooking sauces and stews on the stovetop, the slow cooker can present a bit of a challenge.
-Because the appliance cooks at a fairly low temperature and traps in all the moisture, the liquid never gets a chance to reduce, the way it would over direct heat.
-This can lead to watered-down sauces.
+If you're used to cooking sauces and stews on the stovetop, the slow cooker can present a bit of a challenge.
+Because the appliance cooks at a fairly low temperature and traps in all the moisture, the liquid never gets a chance to reduce the way it would over direct heat.
+This may lead to watered-down sauces if you don't know what you're doing.
 But it's easy to achieve that thicker consistency; you can stir in a bit of cornstarch before serving for a quick fix, or you can remove the lid and let the dish sit for about 20 to 30 minutes after cooking to let some of that moisture evaporate.
-Stirring it a few times after you remove the lid and while it's sitting also helps.

-RELATED: 3 rich, creamy slow cooker dips that are perfect for parties
+Make sure to thoroughly stir your finished dish to incorporate all of the liquid, too.

 Myth 4: Slow cookers are hard to clean